177boris/crc-terraform-aws/README.md

-# crc-terraform
-Cloud Resume Challenge v2 - using Terraform for the infrastructure
+# Cloud Resume Challenge v2 - using Terraform for the infrastructure

 ## About